 Automation simplifies essential tasks, while smart integration makes stakeholder management (including roles and responsibility assignment) much easier.
 Communication is greatly improved, and with shared access to essential information, project sponsors are always in the loop, and your team can focus on completing targeted goals.

 But simply having the tools isn’t quite enough.
-Great project managers ensure their team members are thoroughly and accurately trained in not only the project management software, but the same essential skills that inform your behaviour as the project manager, including critical thinking, smart time management, value-oriented quality and cost management, and prioritised task management.
+Great project managers ensure their team members are thoroughly and accurately trained in not only the project management software, but the same essential skills that inform your behavior as the project manager, including critical thinking, smart time management, value-oriented quality and cost management, and prioritized task management.

 Setting up a training program, and regularly refreshing your team’s skills on critical tools, will help ensure they’re always ready to apply their knowledge to the task at hand.